-his tomahawk against the post to illus-"Outside of his lodge stood my horse, trate the manner in which he will cleave saddled and bridled, and with all of my the skulls of his unfortunate enemies. belongings just as I had left them.
-He "As soon as we were discovered by led me and I led the horse down to the them, we were surrounded by the howl- edge of the water, where were collected ing savages, pulled from our horses, and all of the warriors of both sides and in less time than it takes to tell it were their ponies.
-I was then informed that landed within the living circle.
-The I would be allowed to cross the river

-Indians danced around us, brandish- and gain the underbrush on the other ing their tomahawks and spears, and side, after which Black Kettle's proseeing how near they could come to us | tection would have to cease, and the without injuring us.
-In vain I made whole two tribes would engage in a the 'peace sign,' and in vain my inter- pleasant little fox hunt, with me as fox. preter protested that our object was] The word was given, my revolver was simply to pay a friendly visit.
-A grand handed to me, and I plunged in. council was at once ordered to decide it "The river was not wide, but very it would not be an appropriate and fit- deep, and quite swift.
-I slipped off my ting course of procedure to inaugurate horse, and, taking hold of his tail, altheir campaign and show their contempt' lowed him to tow me slowly across. for the military by burning a white During the few moments of crossing, my officer at the stake and turning the war brain was very active, and when the dance into a scalp dance in honor of the horse scrambled up the bank my plan was formed.
-"It was decidedly a case of 'packed when the horse reached the top of the ury,' and, although one or two feeble voices were raised in our behalf, the bank I stopped him, and tightened popular verdict was against us, and it the saddle girth in full view of the Inwas decided to hold the scout a prisoner | dians, who, true to their word, waited and to torture me on the spot.
-The for me to disappear in the underbrush bescout's interpretation of the words and fore taking to the water.
-The moment the busy preparations of the Indians informed me of the verdict at the same time, and I spent the few moments that remained in instructing the scout to escape as soon as possible and report at the post all that had happened.
+"Outside of his lodge stood my horse, trate the manner in which he will cleave | saddled and bridled, and with all of my belongings just as I had left them.
+He led me and I led the horse down to the them, we were surrounded by the howl- edge of the water, where were collected ing savages, pulled from our horses, and all of the warriors of both sides and in less time than it takes to tell it were their ponics.
+I was then informed that says a China correspondent in the -(Emma C. Dowd, in Youth's Companion. landed within the living circle.
+The I would be allowed to cross the river Globe-Democrat, are large docks, bar-Indians danced around us, brandish- and gain the underbrush on the other racks, an observatory and other solid THE OFFICER'S STORY. ing their tomahawks and spears, and side, after which Black Kettle's pro- evidences of England's firm grasp and rise.
+During the night the heavy frost the mountain, seeing how near they could come to us tection would have to cease, and the power, and comparative quiet reigns, without injuring us.
+In vain I made whole two tribes would engage in a but at the water's edge of the city the the 'peace sign,' and in vain my inter- pleasant little fox hunt, with me as fox. | whole din and uproor of a Chinese city preter protested that our object was The word was given, my revolver was assaults the ears, as the same old er.
+In this condition the lird seeks it would not be an appropriate and fit- deep, and quite swift.
+I slipped off my edge, with high stone houses on one ting course of procedure to inaugurate horse, and, taking hold of his tail, al- side, swarms with barefooted coolies neir campaign and show their contempt lowed him to tow me slowly across, with poles and burdens over their for the military by burning a white During the few moments of crossing, my shoulders, and sedan chairs carried by officer at the stake and turning the war brain was very active, and when the more coolies spirit an occasional dance into a scalp dance in honor of the horse scrambled up the bank my plan foreigner along above the common popular verdict was against us, and it the saddle girth in full view of the In- everywhere. was decided to hold the scout a prisoner dians, who, true to their word, waited There is something suggestive of remained in instructing the scout to "I leaped from my horse and with on the roads above all the Chinese shops escape as soon as possible and report at my pistol barrel gave him a whack over and houses, the resemblance is even the back that I knew would send him greater and the stone balustrades of "My recollection of my sensations at on a gallop clear to the fort.
+I knew, too, the long terraces, the heavy gateways at the suddenness of the calamity that so I slipped as quietly as possible up a stories loggias make one sure that the on account of the provisions of which I other fort about twenty-five miles dis- one arched way in a high stone wall one

-occasion.
+A New Lease,